-ATM has recently published a mental health policy brief in partnership with the City Bridge Trust.
+ATM has recently published a mental health policy brief which was funded by the City Bridge Trust.
 The aim of the report was to outline the issues surrounding mental health that are prevalent in the Somali community and to produce recommendations for key stakeholders from our findings.
 The mental health brief is introduced with official statistics illustrating the relationship between mental health and social inequality.

 It has been widely acknowledged that ‘mental health inequalities are closely linked to wider injustices in society’..
 This was evident in our findings as almost 80% of respondents felt that current mental health services available do not understand nor do they cater to the needs of the Somali community.
 We conducted both surveys and interviews with a number of partner organisations and practitioners to gather this data.
 From this, we found that the Somali community faces multiple triggers for mental distress (all of which are listed in the mental health policy brief).